ddervs/is_it_a_banger/README.md

 - [ X ] `split_files.sh` to do training and test, positive and negative examples.
 Will split training and test in code.

 - python script to load individual files into TFRecords format?
 Will try all data in notebook for now...
+Use pandas dataframe then pickle.
+Sample some proportion of data  uniformly at random to save space and so that there are fewer correlations in training data.

 - Have a look at ipynb notebook again, now not crashing, but very slow.
 FFmpeg being slow, might need preprocessing into TFrecords?
 Using `librosa` now, faster.
 Preconverted to `.wav` now.